 "Today we see evidence of a corrupt system all across America -- a government that serves campaign money, not the people," Bullock said

-Soon after his announcement video was released, Bullock held an event at his former high school in Helena, Montana and he acknowledged the challenge of ahead of him to qualify for the debate but touted his win in a red state once more.
+Soon after his announcement video was released, Bullock held an event at his former high school in Helena, Montana, where he acknowledged the challenge of ahead of him to qualify for the debate but again touted his win in a red state.

 "The debate stage would be lacking a bit if they didn't have somebody that actually got reelected in a state Donald Trump won," he said.